cypherpunk-academy/2064/en/030_2064_The Command Center.md

 She got a little fright.
 Lilly: "Wow!
 So, fast.
 Not even a fairy for feedback?"

-Marlene: "Old Linux rule: No news is good news.
+Marlene: "Old Linux <hint ref to linux box></hint>rule: No news is good news.
 If it works, then no message comes.
 Welcome to the defense of the Academy!"

-Lilly breathed deeply: "Wow!"
+Lilly took a deep breath: "Wow!"

 Marlene pointed to the door and Lilly walked through.
 There was a slight purple twitch of light, and she was gone.